fishhack66/PAL-1-Stuff/README.md

 Code (mainly BASIC, but eventually some ML) for the PAL-1, microKIM, and KIM-1 6502 computers

-EXAMPLES
+BOXCARS AND SNAKE EYES: an original game in Tiny BASIC:

+Well, mainly original.
+I took the idea from a high school math/programming class project.
+The kids created C++ code, while I decided to just follow the "outline" present by the teacher and write this in Tiny BASIC for the KIM-1/PAL-1 (5K).
+The game is a dice game - you against the computer to 100 points.
+In seven turns, try to get as many points as possible without encountering "boxcars" (12) and losing your points for the turn, or "snake eyes" (2) and losing the game.
+To make it fit in 2.4 KB, I just cobbled the program together 'freely,' then cut and cut and cut ... just like Hammurabi, below.
+Here are some helps, in case someone wants to improve on it:

+VARIABLES: H=Human's score, total.
+I=delay loop var for computer turns.
+J=the roll counter per turn.
+O=player(1) or computer(2) currently playing.
+P=PAL-1's total score.
+S=Computer's playing 'style'.
+T=temp var. for total point w/i a turn.
+X,Y=dice.
+Z=misc. input var.
+REMs:  100 - Main Loop  170 - Scoring.
+270 - Player done, back to PAL.
+300 - PAL done, back to player.
+400 - a winner!
+500 - Boxcars  600 - Snake Eyes  700 - Instructions (mega-chopped!)
+900 - delay loop for PAL rolls.

-DICE.BAS is a program that illustrates the use of RIOT chip RAM to create TinyBASIC 'limited' one-dimensional arrays using TB's USR function.
+DICE.BAS is an example program that illustrates the use of RIOT chip RAM to create TinyBASIC 'limited' one-dimensional arrays using TB's USR function.
 TinyBASIC has (sort of) built in 'PEEK' and 'POKE' ML routines that are not BASIC keywords -- although, to use them, you just have to call them.
 For translating small dice and card games from M$ BASIC, this is just what you need!  :^)  LIST the program for an amazingly simple method of making simple 1-D arrays that can hold numbers 0-255.
 Enjoy!

-GAMES
+OTHER GAMES
 Acey-Ducey, Chuck-a-Luck, Craps, Hi-Lo, Lunar Lander, and Hurkle have been around forever, and are all-but obvious to play.
 The source code for each was snagged from Creative Computing's seminal '70s texts "BASIC Computer Games," and "More BASIC Computer Games," both edited by David Ahl.
-For Craps, it was a challenge (like Hammurabi) to squeeze the translation to TinyBASIC into 2.2 KB, but still fun.
+For Craps, it was a challenge (like Hammurabi) to squeeze the translation to TinyBASIC into 2.4 KB, but still fun.
 There were other games I wanted to translate, but four-deep nested loops were just too much for me!
 Still, if you don't have an add-on RAM board for your PAL-1 or microKIM, this will provide a little fun and food for thought, if nothing else, while you reacquaint yourself with 6502 machine code and assembly language.  :^)  Enjoy!

 *** HAMMURABI for TinyBASIC (TB for PAL-1 ported and tweaked by W4JBM here on Github)